Meet the Biggest Machines in the World

 What is the largest machine in the world?
 Meet the LHC

-Some of the world’s other largest machines: the Bagger excavators
+Some of the world’s other biggest machines: the Bagger excavators

 The world’s largest transport machinery